Gail Hine created a convention 30 years ago to educate and promote women interested in sailing; the annual convention has now had decades of success.

 Hine remains deeply involved in the administrative side of sailing – serving as the Director of the National Women’s Sailing Association / Women’s Sailing Foundation and member of WSA-OC – and still runs her graphic design business in Murrieta.

-“It’s a sport you can start at seven and you can do it to 77,” Hine said.
+“It’s a sport you can start at seven and you can do it to 77,” said Hine.